stepleton/cameo/README.md

 together permanently, you can omit the 2x18 sockets and save a bit over $4.

 Some applications may benefit from adapting the 26-pin header on the bottom of Cameo to a 25-pin DB-25 plug connector.
-To make this adapter, you can use:
+To make this adaptor, you can use:

 * 2x13 0.1" pitch socket with IDC crimp termination ([e.g.](
   https://www.digikey.com/short/jrbw3d), $0.58)